DanaNu1108/Final-Project/README.md

 ```

 #### Import a CSV File
-*Note: It's necessary to import a csv file before using any other features except for "Exit".*
+*The user can select a file existing in the "csv_files" directory.*
 ```
 ...
 13. Exit
 Choose an option (0 - 13): 0

-Select the file number to import.
+Select file number to import.
 0. sampledata.csv
 Enter the file number: 0